movadee/semantic-programming-poc/src/app/components/form-components/form-component-logic/README.md

   (II)::STEP_2 Create a service loader to create the component (II)::STEP_3 Main component will inject it’s container (ViewContainerRef ) to the service (II)::STEP_4 Inside of app.module.ts add the dynamic components as an entryComponents.
 The entryComponents will create a factory so that when the ComponentFactoryResolver is called we are able to create an instance of the component and add it to the DOM

+(III) Dynamically Generate Forms in the DOM

+(IV) Using Service to Auto-Generate Menu Items in the Header